Social Media Analytics: Measuring Success and Refining Your Strategy

 Rival IQ is a social media tool that offers competitive analysis, social reporting, and SEO tools.

-Rival IQ can be used to track success across various social media platforms.
-It is a good option for brands with various social media platforms.
+Rival IQ can track success across various social media platforms, making it a good option for brands with multiple platforms.

 Pricing